 In a traditional website structure, the bigger your content library, the more spread out and complex your site becomes.
 You often end up with dozens of web pages and blogs that cover similar topics.

-Topic clusters rearrange your site architecture to form organized groups of content around a central page, also known as a “pillar” page.
-The pillar page acts as the main source of content for a broad topic.
+Topic clusters rearrange your site architecture to form organized groups of content around a central page, also known as a “pillar” page, which acts as the main source of content for a broad topic.

-A pillar page can be a product page, long form blog article or ungated white paper.
-It just needs to be a high quality, comprehensive resource focused on your target topic.
-Ensure your pillar pages address the main points of interest or answer the biggest overarching questions your audience has.
+A pillar page can be a product page, long-form blog article or ungated white paper.
+It just needs to be a high-quality, comprehensive resource focused on your target topic.

 Various articles related to that topic link back to the pillar page and each other, forming a cluster.